8 Days , 3 Cities

-- It is strictly forbidden to feed any form of wildlife as it encourages them to abandon their natural feeding habits.
+- Feeding any form of wildlife is strictly forbidden as it encourages them to abandon their natural feeding habits.
 Some lodges are guilty of being lax with their guests on this issue.
 It is also dangerous to feed the little animals as they can get aggressive and bite.

 - It is important that conversation is in hushed tones near wildlife.
 Loud voices disturb animals and fellow travelers.
 Loud music frowns upon.

 - It is strictly forbidden to touch or tease any wildlife.
 All animals are wild and dangerous.
-Driver’s or guide’s instructions must be obeyed at all times.
+You must obey the driver’s or guide’s instructions at all times.

-- Walking within game parks and private reserves is forbidden without a qualified guide(s).
-Some lodges may have no fencing so lodge rules of walking must be strictly observed.
+- Anyone walking within game parks and private reserves requires a qualified guide(s).
+It is forbidden to walk without a qualified guide(s).
+Some lodges may have no fencing, so lodge rules of walking must be strictly observed.

-- Conservation – It is illegal to buy wildlife products in many parts of Africa.
+- Conservation – Buying wildlife products in many parts of Africa is illegal.
 To support the conservation of wildlife and marine life, please avoid purchasing all wildlife and sea products.

 - Occasionally lodges and hotels will require you to sign an indemnity form for walking, horseback, camel, and other similar types of adventures.

-- It is illegal to deface local currency or the president’s picture in many African countries
+- Defacing local currency or the president’s picture in many African countries is illegal.

-- Smoking is allowed in most lodges/hotels.
+- Most lodges/hotels allow smoking.
 No-smoking zones may not always be available.

 - Tanzanians prefer drinking tea in the morning as a breakfast beverage and coffee in the evening.

-- Freddie Mercury, the vocalist of rock band Queen was born in Zanzibar, Tanzania.
+- Freddie Mercury, the vocalist of the rock band Queen, was born in Zanzibar, Tanzania.

 - Lake Olduvai has human fossils from millions of years ago.